Flavien63/test-bzrtp/README.md

 Directories
 ------------

+- *bzrtp*: Directory of the modified library bzrtp.
+Include the SAS signature and the post-quantum secret exchange
 - *simpleExchange*: Directory where we can make an exchange between two correspondants.
 Sas signature is implemented with dilithium.
 Post-quantum secret exchange is implemented with Kyber.
 To compile, we need bzrtp to be compiled
 - *socketProgramm*: Directory where we can make an exchange between a server and a client.
 We can only now exchange string
 - *testDilithium*: Directory where we tested the Dilithium signature algorithm